 10. Too Much Furniture: All Residence Halls & Apartments come furnished and the UCA property that’s in the room cannot be removed from the room for storage.

 9. Loft Beds: Due to a wide variety of safety concerns we cannot allow loft beds of any type in UCA Housing.
+Approved lofting kits may be available on a limited basis in Bear Hall.

 8. Weapons or Illegal Drugs: Both items are not permitted on campus.
 Please see UCAPD for information about storing your hunting weapons.